jtirila/carnd_advanced_lane_detection/writeup_tirila_jm.md

 not implemented as instance mainly due to performance reasons: it is more efficient to iterate through an image for both a left and right line simultaneously, so this is not performed per instance (left & right) but rather in one pass.

+The first of the two methods is for the case where search for lane pixels needs to be performed from scratch using the moving window method from the instruction notes.
+This code is in a function called `find_lane_lines` (lines 122 - 190 of `line.py`).

+The other method performs similar search based on a previous polynomial fit.
+This code can be found at `detect_line_pixels_based_on_previous_fit` (lines 71 - 95 of `line.py`).

 As for the tracking part, I used a scheme simplified a bit from the project hints.
 The processing could be more sophisticated, but I found out this was enough for my needs.
 So the process is as follows: